siegfried415/portia-dashboard/docs/getting-started.rst

 Getting Started
 ===============

 .. note:: If you don't have Portia running yet, please read the :ref:`Installation guide <installation>` first.
-If you're using a hosted version of Portia on a platform like `Scrapinghub <http://scrapinghub.com>`_, you don't need to install anything.

 This tutorial will briefly cover how to begin extracting data with Portia.